-- Children and Young People Priority Working Group - Healthy Communities Priority Working Group - Safer Stronger Communities (Carlisle and Eden Crime and Disorder Partnership) - Economic Development and Enterprise Priority Working Group - Rural Support Group - Conveners Group

-The priority groups have developed into 'communities of interest' which have researched and prioritised the needs of local communities in Carlisle and have helped inform this Community Plan.
-The Conveners Group is tasked with coordinating the activities of the other groups and making sure they work together effectively to deliver our aims in the most effective and efficient ways.
-The Rural Support Group aims to make sure that rural issues and concerns are reflected in our decision making and in all our activities..
+- Children and Young People Priority Working Group (Carlisle Locality Planning Group of the Cumbria Children's Trust) - Healthy Communities Priority Working Group - Safer Stronger Communities (Carlisle and Eden Crime and Disorder Partnership) - Economic Development and Enterprise Priority Working Group - Rural Support Group - Conveners Group the other groups and making sure they work together effectively to deliver our aims in the most effective and efficient ways.
+The Rural Support Group aims to make sure that rural issues and concerns are reflected in our decision making and in all our activities.
 It also works to make sure that the right solutions are used to deliver our aims in rural areas, where the challenges communities face are often very different to those in urban areas.